things-factory/installer/operato-ecs-tutorial/tutorial-02-simple-scenario.md

   - after installing 'operato ecs with mosquitto'
     - install 'mosquitto-clients'
       - in ubuntu : refer to https://zoomadmin.com/HowToInstall/UbuntuPackage/mosquitto-clients
+- endpoint setting in tutorial video [ 0:20 ](https://youtu.be/MdOpjZxVZ_c?t=20)
   - endpoint after installing operato ecs only
     - if mosquitto server is installed same server
       - mqtt://localhost:1883
     - if mosquitto server is installed another host
-    - mqtt://<host IP - mosquitto-broker installed>>:1883
+      - mqtt://<host IP - mosquitto-broker installed>:1883
   - endpoint after installing 'operato ecs with mosquitto'
     - mqtt://mosquitto:1883
 - publishing sample sensor data to mosquitto
   - execute each of the following script in your terminal to publish the data